docascode/template/samples/tutorial/intro_toc.md

 If the *TOC Item* is linking to some other *TOC File* in relative path, it is considered as a placeholder of the referenced *TOC File*.
 DocFX will extract the array of *TOC Item Object* from that *TOC File* and insert into current *TOC Item* **recursively**.

-This technique is especially useful when you want DocFX to combine several *TOC File*s to build into one single TOC.
+This technique is especially useful when you want DocFX to combine several *TOC File*s to build into one single toc.

 If ~~`homepage`~~ `topicHref` is set for this *TOC Item*, it will be considered as the `href` of the expanded *TOC Item*.